East Harbour Transit Hub

-East Harbour Transit Hub (or simply East Harbour) is a combined commuter and rapid transit station under construction in Toronto, Ontario, Canada.
-For GO Transit, it will be an infill station on the Lakeshore East line between the and stations.
-The transit hub will also serve GO trains for the Stouffville line, as well as the Ontario Line, a light metro line under construction.
+The East Harbour Transit Hub is a combined commuter and rapid transit station under construction in Toronto, Ontario, Canada.
+For GO Transit, it will be an infill station serving both the Lakeshore East and Stouffville lines.
+It will also be a station on the future Ontario Line, a subway line under construction as part of the Toronto subway.
 There will also be provision for a future streetcar line serving the hub.

 Description

-East Harbour Transit Hub is being built along the existing railway embankment between Eastern Avenue and the Don Valley Parkway.
+The East Harbour Transit Hub is being built along the existing railway embankment between Eastern Avenue and the Don Valley Parkway.
 The station will have six parallel tracks, two tracks for the Ontario Line on the northwest side of the railway embankment plus four tracks for GO trains on its southeast side.
 There will be three island platforms, each serving a pair of tracks: one platform for Ontario Line trains, one for westbound GO trains and another for eastbound GO trains.
 The GO platforms will serve both local and express trains.
 The station will serve GO trains running on the Lakeshore East and Stouffville lines.
 All platforms will have elevator access.
 The station concourse will have customer amenities and an accessible drop-off area.
 There will be secure and outdoor bike parking.
 The station will have six pedestrian entrances, three on each side of the station, to connect to the concourse.

 After completion of the station, Broadview Avenue would be extended south from Eastern Avenue, passing under the station, to continue to Commissioners Street.
 There would be provision for a future streetcar service along the Broadview Avenue extension into the Port Lands.
 To the west of the station, there would be a multi-use path and trail bridge over the Don River to Corktown Common.